snakesonaguy/CL_DEVWKS-2225/README.md

 ![text!](/images/open_code.png)

-Note: you will not have the .env file in your directory when you first clone it.
-No worries, we will be creating it.

 Taking a look at the contents of the directory in the left plane we can see that we have several items:

 - images (a directory containing the images for the README.md)